revarma/revarma.github.io/_posts/2019-08-16-rotate-image.md

 tags: ["ctci"]
 ---

-#### Rotate Matrix: Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
+> Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?

 > ` [1, 2, 3]         [1, 4, 7]
 > ` [4, 5, 6]    to   [2, 5, 8]
 > ` [7, 8, 9]         [3, 6, 9]